thanekarpooja27/wordfrequency/README.md

 # wordfrequency
-This gives you a top ten words and their count within a given string
+This gives you a top ten words and their count from a given string